Be a Student, Not a Victim

 A victim blames other people for his problems.
 A student asks, "How much of this did I bring on myself?"

 A victim looks at everyone else and cries out, "Life isn't fair."
-A student looks at life and says, "What happened to me could have happened to anyone."
+A student looks at life and says, "What happened to me could have happened to anybody."

 A victim believes his hard times have come because God is trying to punish hm.
 A student understands that God allows hard times in order to help him grow.